Skeleton-based Relational Reasoning for Group Activity Analysis: Conclusion

-Our proposed method can also be improved in the following manners.
-Upgrading the inter-person relationship module with the insertion of an attention mechanism for weighted merging the individual interactions with the other persons.
-Feeding the relations descriptions extracted by our relational modules to a more complex higher-level inference representation, such as graphs, this way allowing the use of graph-based techniques also.
-Complementing the extracted relations with features from visual and motion information coming from different modalities, feeding all together to the group activity inference module.
-Exploring other objects of interest, for example the volleyball net, or even landmark spatial locations, such as the borders of the volleyball court.
+Our proposed method can also be improved through other manners.
+For example by feeding the relations descriptions extracted by our relational modules to a more complex higher-level inference representation, such as graphs, this way allowing the use of graph-based techniques also.
+Another manner for improvement of our method would be to fuse the visual information at an earlier stage, to improve the relationship learning and the individuals description before the group activity inference module.
+An additional way to improve our method is by exploring other objects of interest, for example the volleyball net, or even landmark spatial locations, such as the borders of the volleyball court.